What To Carry With You When Mountain Biking In Duluth

 In this article I describe a few key items you should carry with you when mountain biking in Duluth.
 This advice is great for a type of ride, from a full-day “Grand Traverse” to a shorter spin on the trail.
 For tip on preparing for multi-day “bike-packing” expeditions visit BikePacking.com.
 Ok.
 Here we go.

-7 Ways to Prepare for Mountain Biking in Duluth
+7 Tips for Mountain Biking in Duluth

-1. Carry a Pack
+1. Carry A Pack

 There are a lot of options for carrying the basic tools and supplies you might need when cruising The Duluth Traverse.
 Saddle bags are a great option.
 Although space is limited, saddle bags hide beneath your saddle and are just large enough to carry the basics – an extra tube, tire levers, CO2 canister, folding multi-tool, etc. I recommend a larger hydration-pack which provides more space to stash a first aid kit, some snacks and… water.
 Which leads us to #2.